 Medical care alone can be provided at Yale Health’s Acute Care Department.
 SHARE counselors are also available to call ahead and/or accompany you there.

 If you are thinking about reporting the sexual assault, there are a variety of options, both internal and external, for members of the Yale community.
-Our website as well as the Sexual Misconduct Response and Prevention at Yale site has information about these options.
+Our website as well as the Title IX at Yale website has information about these options.
 Call us if you have questions or would like us to assist you through any of these processes.
 For resources beyond Yale, contact: Sexual Assault Crisis Services 888-999-5545.

 We encourage you to reach out to us or to someone you trust.
 Many survivors of sexual assault experience troubling emotions – sometimes these emotions occur immediately after the assault and sometimes they occur later.
 Survivors often experience shock, anger, helplessness, self-blame, shame, problems with eating or sleeping, difficulty concentrating, mood swings, irritability, denial and/or fear.
 Many survivors find some relief in talking to empathetic friends, mentors, and counselors.
 SHARE is always an option.
 We are here for you, day or night, 365 days a year.